cdeucher/product-price-tracking-iac/README.md

 3º) The DynamoDB stream will trigger the AWS Lambda function to filter the results.

+### To be done
-4º) (not finished) The user will receive an email with the results of the test.
+- The user will receive an email with the results of the test.
+- Enable CORs in the API Gateway.
+- Add authorization to the API Gateway with AWS Cognito.

 ### Testing the API